davidgfnet/psp-vfpu-docs/docs/bugs.md

 ## ulv.q (lvl.q / lvr.q) register corruption

-The instructions lvl.q and lvr.q (usually expanded under the ulv.q macro) have a bug in PSP 1000 model (fixed in model 2000 and all later models).
-The bug causes register corruption to the FPU register bank (that is, Coprocessor 1, totally unrelated to the VFPU) whenever either instruction is executed.
+In PSP 1000 devices, the lvl.q and lvr.q instructions (which are usually expanded from ulv.q macros) present a bug (fixed in 2000 and later models).
+When any of these instructions is executed, the CPU corrupts the FPU register bank (that is, Coprocessor 1, which is unrelated to the VFPU).

-The bug seems to be trigger a FPU register write whenever the instruction is executed.
-The value being written is apparently whatever value was left in the coprocessor bus (thus in incidental cases causing no corruption if both values are identical).
+The bug causes an unexpected write to an FPU register whenever the instruction is executed.
+The value being written is apparently whatever value was left in the  coprocessor bus (which in some incidental cases causing no corruption if the previous and new values are identical).
 The bus seems to be used by mfc1/mtc1 and some other COP1 instructions.

 The corrupted register is deterministic, its value is derived from the VFPU destination register.
 The lowest 5 bits of the register indicate the FPU